unmajjan/unmajjan/README.md

 1. Draw basic graphics on window, such as : point, line, arc, rectangle, polygons etc.
 2. Insert .png images.
-3. Maniplulation on images, such as movement, rotation, scaling, mirroring etc.
+3. Maniplulation on images, such as rotation, scaling, mirroring etc.
 4. Collision Detection among objects.
 5. functions to handle mouse and keyboard inputs.